linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 root partition encryption
 ----

-If you have taken the trouble to install and use heads it is likely that you also want to use encryption to protect your data on storage devices.
-LUKS is the most commonly used format in a heads based system.
+If you have taken the trouble to install and use Heads it is likely that you also want to use encryption to protect your data on storage devices.
+LUKS is the most commonly used format in a Heads based system.

 Since the root partition is the end result of the boot process you may see how encrypting it makes the boot process complicated.
 There are multiple schemes for making this setup work and more will probably be invented.
 The key issue is deciding where to store the decryption key so that the root partition can be accessed during boot.
-Most of the following use cases are out of scope for heads but worth a quick review so that you may make an informed decision.
+Most of the following use cases are out of scope for Heads but worth a quick review so that you may make an informed decision.

 * key in TPM
 * key encrypted by security dongle
 * key on removable media

-Your other partitions may be encrypted or not based on your preferences and this is outside of the scope of heads.
+Your other partitions may be encrypted or not based on your preferences and this is outside of the scope of Heads.

 ### Using TPM for decryption of drives